-8. Associate membership is open to anyone who has the best interests of the RAA at heart.

-9. The granting of Associate membership shall be at the discretion of the branch.
+- 8. Associate membership is open to anyone who has the best interests of the RAA at heart. - 9.
+The granting of Associate membership shall be at the discretion of the branch.
 Associate members shall have the same voting rights (Subject to para 12) and pay the same subscriptions as Life Members.

-10. Associate members shall be eligible to hold any branch office except that of President or Chairman.

-11. All Associate members may vote at a branch meeting providing their total does not exceed 30% of those eligible to vote at that meeting.
+While Associate members may participate in and benefit from participation in branch events and activities, under the Scheme's charitable objects, they are not eligible for direct financial support from Branch or Association funds unless they are a Gunner dependant.
+They may claim out of pocket expenses when engaged on branch or Association activity. - 10.
+Associate members shall be eligible to hold any branch office except that of President or Chairman. - 11.
+All Associate members may vote at a branch meeting providing their total does not exceed 30% of those eligible to vote at that meeting.
 Should the percentage of Associate members exceed 30% then the branch must decide by ballot or other means, which Associate members are to suspend their voting rights for that meeting in order to reduce their numbers to 30%.
 A member whose voting rights are suspended in this way must have the situation explained to him or her by the Chairman of the branch.